 Consistent Ignores for Snyk Code FAQs

 This FAQ section addresses common concerns about the Snyk Code Consistent Identity Early Access program.
-You can share feedback with your Snyk account team about these items.
-Snyk will consider all suggestions but implementation or addressing these issues is not guaranteed for the upcoming GA version.
+You can share feedback about these items with your Snyk account team.

 Ignore limitations outside my Snyk Organization